Marie Forleo’s offers top tips for stopping interruptions. There was a little problem though, not all of them work for moms.

 6. Stop working.
 If none of these tips are working it is time to take a time out and do something with your kids.
 An hour at the park to run and play with them will also leave you feeling refreshed and energized when you return home.
 Your kids just might be so exhausted that they may want to take a nap…yay.

-I have found that when I make sure the kids are taken care of before I start to work way less interruptions are to occur.
+I have found that when I make sure the kids are taken care of before I start to work way fewer interruptions are to occur.